FelixCharotte/LoanApprovalPrediction/README.md

 The experiment leverages advanced machine learning techniques to enhance loan approval prediction accuracy.
 Initial analyses are performed using various decision-tree-based models.
 A stacked ensemble approach is later applied, combining LightGBM, XGBoost, and CatBoost to achieve superior classification performance.
 A feature importance analysis was conducted to uncover the factors most critical to the decision-making process for loan approvals.

+This project is based on the [Kaggle Playground Series S4E10 Competition](https://www.kaggle.com/competitions/playground-series-s4e10/data?select=test.csv), where the objective is to build a model to predict loan approval.

 This analysis offers actionable insights into financial credit evaluations, potentially improving both predictive models and the bank's decision-making framework.

 ---